jaredly/j3/Roadmap.md

 - [ ] alt- while select/dragging, should select full atoms pls
 - [ ] ctrl- while select/dragging ...

 LAYout... do I need to make it happen?

+and like,
+what is next?

+- backspace in the only item of a table, it should ... delete the table?
+  - ah yes, please unwrap the table
+- [ ] UNDO/REDO PLES
+- [ ] multiple tops, gotta have it

+BUG
+- [ ] rich, bullet, enter at the end, somehow moves it outside, as though I AHHH we're not taking the {edited} text into account. gotta fix that. onceee again I wonder if the {edited} thing was the right call,... and I think so?

 # How to make multiselect more of a thing